If you would like to start this series from the beginning, go to How to Find Happiness: 10 Lessons to Change Your Life.

 Habits and Happiness: What does happiness feel like?

 Think of the various textures in our lives.
-A baby’s cheek.
-A particularly warm and cozy blanket.
-A freshly washed T-shirt.
-The feel of a pet’s coat.
-The feel of ivory keys or the tension of guitar strings.
-One of my favorites is the soft stubble on my hubby’s cheek that reminds me of Sunday morning.
+A baby’s cheek or a particularly warm and cozy blanket.
+A freshly washed T-shirt or the feel of a pet’s coat.
+The texture of ivory keys or the tension of guitar strings.

 Habits and Happiness: What does happiness taste like?

 This one is easy for me – it is a bite of dark chocolate.
-I wish I could reprogram myself to decide that happiness tastes like carrots, but no-can-do on that one!
+I wish I could reprogram myself to decide that my go-to taste is carrots, but no-can-do on that one!

-I also associate the taste of a juicy hamburger with some of the happiest times in my life.
+I also associate a juicy hamburger with some of the happiest times in my life.

 As with all our other senses, it can be anything we decide it is.
 Do you have a breakfast ritual?
 How about making your morning banana or strawberry smoothie your happiness taste?